DarkCube-team/UniMate/README.md

-# University Student Clusters Dashboard
+# An AI-based Roommate Matching System for University Dormitories

 A comprehensive Streamlit application for university administrators to analyze student clustering results, allocate dormitory rooms, and explore student data through interactive visualizations.